Skip to main content

 Clark County is one of just a few counties in Washington state that took advantage of the Home Rule.
 Our Charter specifies that it is to be reviewed every five years by an elected commission.

-On the August podcast, Tracy and Teresa interview LWVCC member Jackie Lane about this year’s election of a new set of commissioners in November.
-In the Charter Review process, voters get two chances to have their say: when they elect their districts’ charter review commissioners, and when they vote on the proposed charter amendments.
+On the August podcast, Tracy and Teresa talk about this year’s election for a new set of Commissioners in November 2025.
+In the Charter Review process, voters get two chances to have their say: first, when they elect their districts’ charter review commissioners, and second, when they vote on the proposed charter amendments.

 About Citizen 411: From the League of Women Voters of Clark County comes “Citizen 411 –Your Information Directory for Democracy,” where the conversation aims to ensure everyone in our great democratic republic is represented and empowered, and our communities have their sights on social justice.
 The show is co-hosted by Teresa Torres and Tracy Reilly Kelly.